cadia-lvl/ice-asr/Readme.md

 # Ice-ASR - Open ASR for Icelandic

 Open ASR for Icelandic is being developed at the Reykjavik University in Iceland.
-This repository contains the core ASR project, scripts and a tutorial for training of a system based on the Kaldi toolkit, as well as a text normalizing module and an error analysis module
+This repository contains the core ASR project, scripts and a tutorial for the training of a system based on the Kaldi toolkit, as well as a text normalizing module and an error analysis module

 ## Ice-Kaldi - ASR for Icelandic using Kaldi

 Scripts and recipes for the training of an ASR system using the Kaldi toolkit (http://kaldi-asr.org/, https://github.com/kaldi-asr/kaldi).
-Documentation and tutorial on how to use the resources, with ready-to-use models or by training customized models.
+Documentation and a tutorial on how to use the resources, either with ready-to-use models or by training customized models.

 ## Text normalizing

-Basic text normalizing scripts for Icelandic to prepare texts for language model training.
+Basic text normalizing scripts for Icelandic to prepare texts for language model training for ASR.

 ## Error analysis